ChristianPe/humble-steam-key-redeemer/README.md

 ### Notes

 To remove an already added account, delete the associated `.(humble|steam)cookies` file.
+### known problems
+If you use 2fa via App/Email,you have to login via web to get the 2fa sent to you by email and use this 2fa token instead.
 ### Dependencies

 Requires Python version 3.6 or above